Prisoner (TV series): Continuity

 Characters and story exposition were often 'retconned' in order to expand potential storylines.
 Initially there was a men's prison "next door" to Wentworth, but it was never mentioned again after the early episodes.
 Barnhurst was originally a co-ed prison, soon becoming a women's facility.
 Its security status varied considerably, with it being described as an 'open prison farm' by the end of the run; although it was often described as "low-security", serial murderers Bea Smith and Marie Winter were housed there for long periods.
 Although Blackmoor Prison was initially described as a brand-new, state-of-the-art maximum-security prison, it was depicted as a Victorian-era workhouse when finally seen.
 Wentworth was variously described as either new or built during World War II, with aged infrastructure.

 During the show's run, several recurring characters were played by multiple actresses and actors.
 Meg Jackson's (later Morris) (Elspeth Ballantyne) son and stepdaughter, Marty Jackson and Tracey Morris, were each played by multiple actors—Ronald Korosy, Andrew McKaige and Michael Winchester as Marty, and Sue Devine and Michelle Thomas as Tracey.
-In the closing year, Nicki Paull's character Lisa Mullins was taken over by Terrie Waddell.
+In the closing year, Nicki Paull's character Lisa Mullins was taken over by Terrie Waddell when Paull fell ill early into the role.